The Pros and Cons of Listing Your Wedding Business in a Directory

 3. Social Proof and Credibility

 When couples see you featured on a trusted platform, it builds confidence.
 It’s a bit like getting a recommendation from someone they already trust.
 Being part of a curated list also signals quality and professionalism.
 The fact that our Book Of Love was one of the first curated supplier directories (curated specifically for our couples), instead of just letting anyone and everyone sign up and being awash with chair cover hire and scatter crystals has meant that we’ve built a solid reputation over the last decade.
-Whilst we can’t guarantee that our couples will find EVERYTHING on our platform, we can guarantee that they can cut to the chase and we will only represent wedding businesses that we think they will truly love.

 4. Community and Networking